Watching juicy red tomatoes growing on plants is one of the most pleasurable sights to watch.

 How to take care of your tomato plants

-You’ve done the hard work of planting the tomato plants whether in ground or in a raised bed or container.
+You’ve done the hard work of planting the tomato plants whether in the ground or in a raised bed or container.
 You’ve taken care of the soil and added the required compost and nutrients to it.

 You’ve also added the mulch to protect your plants from disease, weeds and help the soil retain moisture.